analyticalworkflows/TeachingMaterials/classes/Typesetting_LaTeX/README.md

 If you find yourself writing papers (or appendices) with more than a few equations, or are creating large or many tables, you're gonna love using LaTeX.
 But there are many other reasons to use it too, especially when using Git to version-control your manuscripts.
 In this class we'll learn the basics of using LaTeX to write and typeset manuscripts.

+_"God may be subtle, but he is not malicious."_ - Albert Einstein

+_LaTeX, on the other hand, is_ both _ subtle and malicious._ - Russell Ham

 ### Required readings (_before class_)
 - Notes: [tex/Intro2LaTeX.pdf](tex/Intro2Latex.pdf) and associated [tex/Intro2LaTeX.tex](tex/Intro2Latex.tex)